Living history: Activities

-Activities may be confined to wearing period dress and explaining relevant historical information, either in role (also called first-person interpretation) or out of character (also called third-person interpretation).
-While many museums allow their staff to move in and out of character to better answer visitor questions, some encourage their staff to stay in role at all times.
+Activities may be confined to wearing period dress and explaining relevant historical information.
+In first-person interpretation, an interpreter presents a historical character in role and generally remains in character, without acknowledging events after that person's time; in third-person interpretation, an interpreter may wear historical costume but speaks from a present-day perspective.

 Living history portrayal often involves demonstrating everyday activities such as cooking, cleaning, medical care, or particular skills and handicrafts.
 Depending on the historical period portrayed, these might include spinning, sewing, loom weaving, tablet weaving, inkle weaving or tapestry weaving, cloth dyeing, basket weaving, rope making, leather-working, shoemaking, metalworking, glassblowing, woodworking or other crafts.
 Considerable research is often applied to identifying authentic techniques and often recreating replica tools and equipment.